 Ben Israel’s forebears include Israel Bak (1797–1874), who settled in Jerusalem’s Jewish Quarter in 1837.
 One set of grandparents, Abba (1872–1960) and Sarah Ne’eman, were among the founders of the first Hebrew city, Tel Aviv, while the others, Zareh and Yokheved Mosheli, were among the founders of Neve Zedek, the first Jewish neighborhood in Jaffa.

-Upon her discharge in 1951, Ben Israel traveled to France where she studied at the School for Applied Arts in Paris and also earned a diploma in French language and culture from the Sorbonne.
+Upon her discharge in 1951, Ben Israel traveled to France, where she studied at the School for Applied Arts in Paris and also earned a diploma in French language and culture from the Sorbonne.
 She completed her studies in 1954 and worked in the arts after her return to Israel, establishing the Meshakem carpet company, which opened branches in Dimonah and Ofakim.

-Her professional shift to the field of law came about almost by chance when her husband, attorney Gideon Ben Israel (b.
-1923), retired from his law practice upon being elected to the fourth Knesset in November 1959.
+Ben Israel’s professional shift to the field of law came about almost by chance when her husband, attorney Gideon Ben Israel (1923-2014), retired from his law practice upon being elected to the fourth Lit. "assembly."
+The 120-member parliament of the State of Israel.Knesset in November 1959.
 Ruth Ben Israel, who was by this time the mother of two daughters, Marit and Savyon, began to study law at the Hebrew University of Jerusalem in order to carry on the practice, choosing to specialize in labor law since her husband dealt with labor relations in professional unions.
 While Gideon was secretary of the Workers’ Council and a member of the Histadrut’s coordinating committee, Ruth decided to concentrate on the academic aspect so that there would be a common topic in their work.
 She obtained both her LL.B. and LL.M. degrees magna cum laude and in 1975 also completed a Ph.D. degree.
 In 1977 she joined the academic staff of the law department at Tel Aviv University, becoming a full professor in 1986 and professor emerita in 2000.
 She served as associate dean of the law faculty from 1985 to 1990 and as dean in 1990–1991.

 When Ben Israel received the Israel Prize in 2001, the judges—Professor Yizhak Zamir, the committee chairman, and Professors Sinai Deutsch and Ruth Lapidot—cited the fact that Ben Israel was not only a world-renowned expert famed for her profound research and value-based writings, but also that she had done a large amount of practical work in the field.
 The judges also noted her book on collective agreements, her research on the right to strike in Israel and in the world, and her book on equal opportunity and the prohibition against discrimination in the workplace—all examples of her in-depth and wide-ranging writing, which combines much knowledge of various legal methods with a profound understanding of legal process and the social problems it seeks to solve.